firetripod/wasp/README.md

 wasp build
 http-server -p 8080 .
 ```
 At this point we will have a web assembly module with a single exported main function and nothing else.
-Open up http://localhost:8080
+Open up http://localhost:8080 and look in console.

 ```
 wasp add std git@github.com:wasplang/std.git wasp build
 ```
-At this point we will have a web assembly module that has alot more access to the [standard libraries](https://github.com/wasplang/std) functions and a default.
+At this point we will have a web assembly module that has alot more access to the [standard libraries](https://github.com/wasplang/std) functions.
+More to come in this area!

 # Drawing